cPanelScott/puppet-cpanel/README.md

 ###cpanel::tweaksettings
 Allows you to pass key => value pairs for the cpanel.config file and automatically updates your tweak settings if a change is detected.
+(note: some keys in the cpanel.config do not have values, this puppet module does not support those options at this time)

 ###cpanel::baseconfig
 Allows you to pass a set options to update the /etc/wwacct.conf file